Last updated: May 6, 2026

 Caregivers should not have to guess.
 The fastest Georgia contacts for comparing options are usually the aging network, the local library, and the specific school admissions office.

-- Local Area Agency on Aging finder: official AAA page
+- Local Area Agency on Aging: Use the official AAA page.

-- TCSG Adult Education directory: official local provider search
+- TCSG Adult Education directory: Use the official local provider search.

 Local resources in Georgia